-Don’t just tell your children to brush their teeth; let them know why healthy teeth are important.
-There are plenty of kid-friendly educational websites to help you – such as this one featuring a "To Tell the Tooth" quiz game.
+Don’t just tell your children to brush their teeth; let them know why dental health is important.
+There are plenty of kid-friendly educational websites to help you – such as this one featuring a “To Tell the Tooth” quiz game.

 R stands for “reach”

 It can be challenging for little hands to direct the toothbrush for cleaning back teeth, but it is essential that they reach all of their teeth to keep them clean.
 The American Dental Association’s “ambassador”—Dudley the Dinosaur—has a wonderful song about brushing and flossing.
 You can listen to it here.
 Even better, make it a part of your young one’s routine.